New Mexico: Geography

 Over four–fifths of New Mexico is higher than 4000 ft above sea level.
-The average elevation ranges from up to 8000 ft above sea level in the northwest, to less than 4,000 feet in the southeast.
+The average elevation ranges from up to 8000 ft above sea level in the northwest, to less than 4000 ft in the southeast.
 The highest point is Wheeler Peak at over 13160 ft in the Sangre de Cristo Mountains, while the lowest is the Red Bluff Reservoir at around 2840 ft, in the southeastern corner of the state.

 In addition to the Rio Grande, which is tied for the fourth-longest river in the U.S., New Mexico has four other major river systems: the Pecos, Canadian, San Juan, and Gila.
 Nearly bisecting New Mexico from north to south, the Rio Grande has played an influential role in the region's history; its fertile floodplain has supported human habitation since prehistoric times, and European settlers initially lived exclusively in its valleys and along its tributaries.
-The Pecos, which flows roughly parallel to the Rio Grande at its east, was a popular route for explorers, as was the Canadian River, which rises in the mountainous north and flows east across the arid plains.
+The Pecos, which flows roughly parallel to the Rio Grande to the east, was a popular route for explorers, as was the Canadian River, which rises in the mountainous north and flows east across the arid plains.
 The San Juan and Gila lie west of the Continental Divide, in the northwest and southwest, respectively.
-With the exception of the Gila, all major rivers are dammed in New Mexico and provide a major water source for irrigation and flood control.
+Except for the Gila, all major rivers are dammed in New Mexico and provide a major water source for irrigation and flood control.